StevenSchuerstedt/web-page/content/post/MicroStevie/index.md

 ### Input/Output
-only output for the beginning.
-Input is implicit by programming ram directly when initializing the fpga.
+MicroStevie can only output the result of the computation.
+Input is implicit by programming the ram directly when initializing the fpga.
-Output would be possible with specific command, or by using a specific address in memory.
-Memory mapped Output.
-Have a specific address in ram always be displayed at the 7-segment.
-This way the subleq instruction alone is sufficient for output.
+For output I decided for memory-mapped i/o, so only the SUBLEQ instruction is sufficienct for output.
+I decided memory address 100 is always written to the seven segment display of the fpga.

+### some programs

 ### Speedup
 Pipelining, Multithreading, Interrupts, vga output, programm the system on itself